Pregnancy is usually an exciting and happy time in a woman’s life.

 What Risk Factors Can Develop?

-A woman is considered high risk if the following conditions develop during pregnancy:
+A woman is considered a high risk pregnancy if the following conditions develop:

 - A pregnancy with more than one baby (multiples)